 - your child will not be allowed to eat or drink anything

-- your child's surgeon will explain the operation, and any other treatment needed; you should feel free to ask the surgeon any questions you have
+- your child's surgeon will explain the operation, and any other treatment needed - you should feel free to ask the surgeon any questions you have

 - your child will receive antibiotics at the time of surgery

-- you will need to sign a consent form before the surgery takes place
+- you will need to sign a consent form before the surgery

 All surgery carries some degree of risk.
 One of the most common complications following appendicectomy is infection.
-Around 20 percent of people who have a ruptured appendix develop an abscess (collection of pus) within the abdominal cavity two weeks or so after the appendicectomy.
+Around 20 in 100 people who have a ruptured appendix develop an abscess (collection of pus) within their abdominal cavity 2 weeks or so after the appendicectomy.